-Julia Simon is the Climate Solutions reporter for NPR News.
+Julia Simon is the Climate Solutions correspondent for NPR News.

 She’s a part of NPR’s climate change team and her reporting airs on the radio, npr.org and NPR’s podcasts.